-He might be afraid of commitment, or happy with the single life or given up on the idea of a family.
+He might be afraid of commitment, happy with the single life, or giving up on the idea of a family.

 If he’s recently divorced, it’s likely he’ll be chasing skirts again for a while, and it might take him a few years to be ready for serious relationships again.